- Google Analytics 4 has replaced Universal Analytics, offering advanced data collection capabilities.

 Google Tag Manager

-You might have gotten away with not using Google Tag Manager (GTM) with events and conversion actions in UA.
-But with GA4, that’s no longer an option.
-Every goal is event-based, and those events are linked to Tags and Triggers that you set up within your GTM account.
+With GA4, every goal is event-based, and those events are linked to Tags and Triggers that you can set up within your GTM account.

 How to set up GA4 with the Setup Assistant